Step 2: Choosing Your Major

 If your course does have specific or core majors and subject areas to choose from, these will appear above Table A. Once you have made your choice(s) from the Core Majors/Subject Area section, you can continue to select other another major from Table A or B according to your course resolutions.

-You will find further below, Table A and Table B, listing the majors available to you as an Arts and Social Sciences student.
+You will find further below, Table A and Table B, listing the majors available to you.
 By clicking on each major a pop-up will appear where you can read a description, including skills you can expect to gain, the kind of issues you’ll investigate and some potential career pathways.
 Once you have made a choice, click the red 'Add this to my majors' button.

-The My Enrolment Planner will list your choices under My Majors.
+The Course Planner will list your choices under My Majors.
 You can remove a choice from the list at any stage of your planning.
-Remember, the My Enrolment Planner is keeping track of your choices only; you will still need to complete your formal enrolment on your designated enrolment day.
+Remember, the Course Planner won't actually enrol you - it is for planning purposes only.

-Information about your major choices when using the Enrolment Planner Tool
+Information about your major choices when using the Course Planner Tool

 No degree defined!